joel16/ElevenMPV/README.md

 # Limitations:

-Cover art support is temporary disabled.
+1. Cover art support is temporary disabled.
+2. Some performance issues may occur.

 # Coming soon: